+While there is often a difference between the individual components of the weighted average cost of capital (WACC) used by NRAs2, the variation of the WACC itself is not so great; the differences may reflect national conditions, namely domestic capital and energy markets.
 The analysis of beta could lead to the conclusion that the gas sector is considered more risky than electricity.
 Beta values can also differ between Transmission System Operators (TSOs) and Distribution System Operators (DSOs), yet the values are often identical.
-It may therefore be the case that there is no significant difference between the investment conditions for TSOs and DSOs.
+Therefore it may be that there is no significant difference between the investment conditions for TSOs and DSOs.